Learn / Blog / Article

 Once you’ve conducted all your research, you’ll be able to see which other data points reinforce your heuristic takeaways.

-Method 2: surveys
+Method 2: online surveys

 Surveys are a huge topic—enough to deserve way more than a section of a blog post.
 That said, here are a few guidelines.